 Kathak Guru And Actor Veeru Krishnan No More: Priyanka Chopra, Athiya Shetty & Others React

-In an unfortunate development, dancer trainer and actor Veeru Krishnan passed away on Saturday (September 7, 2019) in Mumbai much to the shock of several fans.
+In an unfortunate development, dancer trainer and actor Veeru Krishnan passed away on Saturday (September 7, 2019) in Mumbai, much to the shock of several fans.
 The Raja Hindustani actor is best known for teaching Kathak to stars such as Priyanka Chopra and Katrina Kaif.
 Reacting to his death, Bollywood's resident 'Desi Girl' said that he will 'always be remembered'.

 "You taught me to dance when I was two left feet.
 Your patience and passion for dance was so infectious that each one of us not only learned Kathak, but so much more from you.
 You will always be remembered Guruji," tweeted Priyanka.

-Similarly, Hero actress Athiya Shetty too thanked Veeru Krkishnan for teaching her the importance of hard work and discipline.
+Similarly, Hero actress Athiya Shetty too thanked Veeru Krishnan for teaching her the importance of hard work and discipline.

 "omg, so sad and shocked to hear this.
 RIP guruji thank you for teaching us- hard work, discipline and to truly love the form of Kathak," said Athiya.